-We start to heal.
 We heal just enough so that the fog in our brain from the pain begins to lift and we can think a little straighter, a little more logical.
-Our brain tells us to keep focusing on the healing.
+Our brain tells us to keep focusing on healing.
 What to do next about our tough situation will come later…

 Hope slowly grows.
 The pain might still be there, but God is healing it.
 This process can’t be rushed.
 It takes time.

 Hope continues to expand.
 We feel Jesus walking with us.
 We let ourselves be encouraged by our family and friends.
-We let God’s truths feed our soul.
-We still might not know how things are going to work out in our life, but all of a sudden we are okay with it.
+We let God’s truths feed our souls.
+We still might not know how things are going to work out in our lives, but all of a sudden we are okay with it.
 We know God loves us, is in control, and will show us the next step when the timing is right.

-Time passes, healing continues and then…
+Time passes, healing continues, and then…

 Despite you, God still has a plan for our lives.
-He can still use us because He created us exactly as He wanted us to be.
+He can still use our imperfect gifts and talents to make this world a better place because He created us exactly as He wanted us to be.
 You can’t hide God’s goodness.
 You can’t overshadow the beautiful people in our lives who so persistently love us.
 You might be hanging around us, despair, but ultimately you won’t overtake us…

 Hope reminds us that the powerful and intentional God who created the whole world in all His glory finds us important enough to walk right next to us.

-The kind that doesn’t depend on a perfect situation rather on God, who created us, loves us and is holding us in the storm.
+The kind that doesn’t depend on a perfect situation rather on God, who created us, loves us, and is holding us in the storm.